letsencrypt/cp-cps/CPS.md

 Certificate renewal requests are treated as applications for new certificates.

-### 4.6.1 Circumstance for certificate renewal

-No stipulation.

-### 4.6.2 Who may request renewal

-See Section 4.1.1.

-### 4.6.3 Processing certificate renewal requests

-See Section 4.2.

-### 4.6.4 Notification of new certificate issuance to subscriber

-See Section 4.3.2.

-### 4.6.5 Conduct constituting acceptance of a renewal certificate

-See Section 4.4.1.

-### 4.6.6 Publication of the renewal certificate by the CA

-See Section 4.4.2.

-### 4.6.7 Notification of certificate issuance by the CA to other entities

-See Section 4.4.3.

 ## 4.7 Certificate re-key

 Certificate re-key requests are treated as applications for new certificates.

-### 4.7.1 Circumstance for certificate re-key

-No stipulation.

-### 4.7.2 Who may request certification of a new public key

-See Section 4.1.1.

-### 4.7.3 Processing certificate re-keying requests

-See Section 4.2.

-### 4.7.4 Notification of new certificate issuance to subscriber

-See Section 4.3.2.

-### 4.7.5 Conduct constituting acceptance of a re-keyed certificate

-See Section 4.4.1.

-### 4.7.6 Publication of the re-keyed certificate by the CA

-See Section 4.4.2.

-### 4.7.7 Notification of certificate issuance by the CA to other entities

-See Section 4.4.3.

 ## 4.8 Certificate modification

 Certificate modification requests are treated as applications for new certificates.

-### 4.8.1 Circumstance for certificate modification

-No stipulation.

-### 4.8.2 Who may request certificate modification

-See Section 4.1.1.

-### 4.8.3 Processing certificate modification requests

-See Section 4.2.

-### 4.8.4 Notification of new certificate issuance to subscriber

-See Section 4.3.2.

-### 4.8.5 Conduct constituting acceptance of modified certificate

-See Section 4.4.1.

-### 4.8.6 Publication of the modified certificate by the CA

-See Section 4.4.2.

-### 4.8.7 Notification of certificate issuance by the CA to other entities

-See Section 4.4.3.

 ## 4.9 Certificate revocation and suspension